If you still believe there were good Nazis and bad Nazis, here is the story of a couple of bad ones.

 Der Bote provided the Mennonite perspective of the event:

 The most significant aspect of the whole affair was that there was widespread sympathy among Mennonites for the Brownshirts.
-This seems to have been due to a general wish to see the communists “ get their just deserts.”
+This seems to have been due to a general wish to see the communists “ get their just desserts.”

 Although overt participation by Canadian Mennonites in fascist organizations was “minimal,” they turned out in droves in Steinbach, Manitoba in 1936 to hear the Nazi propagandist Karl Götz.